 Vessels have varying loads and capacities.
 Also, load and capacity determine the appropriate weight of people, fuel, and gear on board.
 Furthermore, various factors determine the safe weight load.
 In addition, factors like the weight of the engine, hull volume, and dimension.
-Every boat should have a capacity plate that indicates safe load limits.
+So, every boat should have a capacity plate that indicates safe load limits.

 Capacity plates usually contain the following information:

-- First, maximum individual quantity in pounds
+- First, the maximum individual quantity in pounds

 - Second, maximum weight volume in pounds (person, gear, and engine)